 What our members say:

 In 2010, Tiffin University in Tiffin, Ohio, USA obtained ECBE accreditation for its EMBA program in Bucharest, Romania.
 This accreditation for an American university operating in Europe has proven to be one of our major assets and “selling points” to potential students in Romania.
+We have one of the best paper editing service.
 In 2011, we enrolled our largest cohort ever.
 We know that this was due in no small measure to our ECBE affiliation.
 We continue to encourage other U.S. universities with overseas sites to become ECBE accredited.
 It is a win-win situation for the university and students!

 Dr. Laura Mays